alexvilanovab/blendit/README.md

 cd blendit
 ```

-Compile the Rust project using `--release` flag so that it is fully optimized.
+Compile the project using `--release` flag so that it is fully optimized.

 ```
 cargo build --release